What is Japanese encephalitis?

 What can travelers do to prevent Japanese encephalitis?

-Travelers can protect themselves from JE by getting JE vaccine and preventing mosquito bites.
+Travelers can protect themselves from JE by getting the JE vaccine and preventing mosquito bites.

 Get the JE vaccine